6G-SANDBOX/docs/docs/6g-sandbox-sites/home.md

   - Storage network must be extended to all hosts if shared storage is in use
 - OpenNebula as Virtualization and Cloud Manager
 - CEPH as SDS that now can be installed along OpenNebula
-- Use of VLANs and bridges for the testbed networking configuration, and VXLAN for overlay networks that will be used in the trial networks
+- Use of VLANs and bridges for the testbed networking configuration and VXLAN for overlay networks that will be used in the trial networks
 - This architecture can be extended with many hosts up to a medium size datacenter

 <p align="center">